parsaeskandar/pangenome-index/README.md

 ## Quick Start

-For small to medium-sized graphs, you can run the entire pipeline using only the `build_tags` binary:
+For small to medium-sized graphs, you can run the pipeline with `build_tags`.
+If you plan to use `find_mems`, you must convert the tag arrays to the compressed format first using `convert_tags`.

 ### Step 1: Prepare Your Graph